 "Shall I compare thee to a summer's day?" is the first line of Shakespeare's Sonnet 18.
-In the thirteen lines that follow, the Bard answers the question, describing how his true love is more eternal than a season that eventually fades away.
-The sonnet is a poetic form often associated with Shakespeare, whose version had a fourteen lines written with a specific rhyme scheme and poetic meter.
-However, poets both before and after Shakespeare wrote sonnets, adapting the form to their own voices.
+In the thirteen lines that follow, the Bard answers that question, describing how his true love is an eternal summer, lasting longer than a season that eventually fades away.
+The English poet’s love is caught in these eternal lines.
+Although you may know Shakespeare best for his Romeo and Juliet, the sonnet is a poetic form also often associated with Shakespeare, whose version had fourteen lines written with a specific rhyme scheme and poetic meter.
+That’s why these poems are often referred to as a Shakespearean sonnet.
+However, poets both before and after William Shakespeare wrote sonnets, adapting the form to their own voices.

 Coming of Age

 You don't need to travel to the ends of the Earth, just take a walk in your backyard, along a creek or through a botanical garden to generate inspiration for a sonnet.
 Choose simple things, such as a bird building a nest, a caterpillar emerging from its chrysalis, a stray cat chasing a squirrel.
+Shakespeare talked about the “rough winds” and “darling buds of may.” and “summer’s lease.”
 Or, write about how humanity impacts the environment -- describe a construction site, a tumble-down barn, or a billboard.

 Writing the Sonnet